 A business plan is like a Swiss Army knife—it can do a lot of things really well.
 And once you have one, it soon becomes indispensable.

-Broadly speaking though, here are five important goals you can achieve with a business plan.
+While each industry’s business plan will look different—an ecommerce business plan will be different than a medical tech company—there are very basic commonalities.
+Broadly speaking, here are five important goals you can achieve with a business plan.

 1. Test out your business idea